 Before joining Audubon, Janet worked as a ranger and naturalist for Yellowstone and Zion National Parks, Cedar Breaks National Monument, and Lewis and Clark Caverns State Park.
 She has a degree in biology from the University of Montana.

 Among other adventures, Janet has bicycled from Missoula to Denali, Alaska, and from Oregon to the tip of Baja, Mexico.
-In college, she also spent four months in Churchill, Manitoba, working on a polar bear study.
+In college, she also spent four months in Churchill, Manitoba, studying polar bears.